geojeff/kotti_software/README.rst

-As an alternative to pypi, if your project is not posted there, you may put a JSON file somewhere in your github, bitbucket, or other repo, and access it with the raw url, as:
+As an alternative to pypi, if your project is not posted there, you may put a JSON file somewhere in your github, bitbucket, or other repo, and access it with an appropriate url.
+For instance, for a file in a github repo, the RAW url should be used, e.g.:

 json_url = "https://raw.github.com/geojeff/kotti_fruits_example/master/json"

-As described above, you will need to follow the format of the pypi JSON data.
+As described above, you will need to follow the format of the pypi JSON data in such a file.

 Work in progress
 ================

 ``kotti_software`` is considered alpha software, not yet suitable for use in production environments.
 The current state of the project is in no way feature complete nor API stable.
 If you really want to use it in your project(s), make sure to pin the exact version in your requirements.
 Not doing so will likely break your project when future releases become available.

 Development
 ===========

-Contributions to ``kotti_software`` are highly welcome.
+Contributions to ``kotti_software`` are very welcome.
 Just clone its `Github repository`_ and submit your contributions as pull requests.

-Note that all development is done on the ``develop`` branch and ``master`` is reserved for "production-ready state".
-Therefore make sure to always base your development work on the current state of the ``develop`` branch.
+Note that all development is done on the ``develop`` branch. ``master`` is reserved for "production-ready state".
+Therefore, make sure to always base development work on the current state of the ``develop`` branch.

 This follows the highly recommended `A successful Git branching model`_ pattern, which is implemented by the excellent `gitflow`_ git extension.

 Testing
 -------